 Due to their complex history, the non-preferred terms cannot be uniformly replaced with other terms in NARA’s archival descriptions or authority records.
 No terms will be completely removed from any description, in order to ensure transparency, access, and discovery; rather terms may be moved, contextualized, and/or deemphasized within a description.
 Each instance must be reviewed for context and additional context should be provided when relevant and known.

 We anticipate the preferred terms and the use of terms will continue to evolve over time.
 This guidance is a living document that we will continuously expand and update.
 Our community-based approach means that a term’s usage may change or vary depending on the communities’ context and our analysis.

 NOTE: These changes apply to archival descriptions only, they do not apply to the content of the record.

 Titles may be changed to move potentially harmful terminology to another relevant field in the description (Other Title, General Note, or other notes) and use instead preferred terms and phrasing in the main Title field.

 When reviewing a title with a non-preferred term or racial modifier, determine if it is better practice to remove all modifiers from the title or to replace it with the preferred term in the title.
 In many cases, it may be better practice to remove the term rather than use a preferred term, especially if the description elsewhere provides context in the subject access points or another note field.

 Original titles may be captured in the Other Titles field.
 If a Title is changed, the information must be added to the General Note to explain the change, for transparency and discovery.
-Original captions for photographs with harmful terms should be moved to the Scope and Content Note according to the Lifecycle Data Requirements Guide (LCDRG) guidance.
+A General Note must be added that includes the words (re)moved from the Title or other parts of the description.
+Original captions for photographs with harmful terms should be moved to the Scope and Content Note (and a new title composed) according to the Lifecycle Data Requirements Guide (LCDRG) guidance.

 Refer to the following LCDRG titles guidance.